aadijoshi/hw1-aadijoshi/README.md

 --------------------------------------
 * Download [Point.java](https://cs.nyu.edu/wies/teaching/oop-sp17/materials/Point.java)
 * Save it into your `hw1` project to the `src/main/java/edu/nyu/oop` directory.
-* In Intellij on the left pane titled 'Project', using what you learned about the `sbt` directory structure, navigate the project and find `Point.java`.
+* In IntelliJ on the left pane titled 'Project', using what you learned about the `sbt` directory structure, navigate the project and find `Point.java`.
 Open it.
 * Click the 'Run' menu item.
 Click "Edit Configurations".
 * In the top left corner click the '+' icon.
 * Click 'Application'.